Interracial marriage: Burma

 Burmese Muslims are the descendants of Indian Muslims, Arabs, Persians, Turks, Pathans, Chinese Muslims, and Malays who settled and intermarried with the local Burmese population and other Burmese ethnic groups such as the Shan, Karen, and Mon.

 During British Indian rule, millions of Indians, mostly Muslim, migrated there.
 The small population of mixed descendants of Indian men and local Burmese women are called "Zerbadees", often in a pejorative sense implying mixed race.
 The Rohingya claim to have descended from Bengalis who intermarried with the local women, but this remains a hotly contested issue.
 The political situation surrounding the actual history of the Rohingya, the lack of evidence, and the counter-claims, mean that proper ancestry cannot be established.
 The Panthays, a group of Chinese Muslims descended from West Asians and Central Asians, migrated from China and also intermarried with local Burmese females.

 Burma has an estimated 52,000 Anglo-Burmese people, descended from British and Burmese people.
-Anglo-Burmese people frequently intermarried with Anglo-Indian immigrants, who assimilated into the Anglo-Burmese community.